 4. Power Yoga

-Power yoga combines the asanas, or poses, of other styles with pushups, planks and tons of core work.
+Power yoga combines the asanas, or poses, of other styles with pushups, planks, and a lot of core work.
 If you like to combine strength and flexibility work, this form is for you.

 Power yoga classes can get intense — you might do 30 or more pushups throughout a session.
 However, you do build up muscular endurance.
-Plus, the cooldown remains.
-Nearly every instructor still includes savasana, or corpse pose, at the end.
+Plus, nearly every instructor still includes savasana, or corpse pose, at the end for a relaxing cooldown.

 5. Bikram Yoga